 - Level.
 Whether you are putting up shelves, hanging pictures, or putting up a TV bracket, you can use a level to make things are straight.
 Most levels are 4 foot long with the basic type starting at $10 and the most expensive LCD display ones costing $175.

 - Set of Pliers.
 Get hold of a 5 set of pliers.
 With pliers you can do just about anything to wires.
 A $11 five piece set will give you all sorts of options around nails, screws, and wiring.
+You’d be amazed at how many different types of pliers are available.

 - Circular Saw.
 To put it simply, if you make your own shelves or anything or similar you are going to need one.
 If you have lots of things to cut through or up then hand saws are simply too slow.
 The least expensive 7.25 inch saw starts at $40 while the best 12 inch model will cost $900.
 A corded 10″ model is the sweet spot in terms of value.